wi-fighters/56-form-exercise-natalia-solo/README.md

 2. Create a `form` element.
 Give it an `action` attribute with a value of `#`.

 3. Create an `input` element.
-Give it a `type` attribute with the value `submit`, and a `value` attribute with the value `Update addresses`.
+Give it a `type` attribute with the value `submit`, and a `value` attribute with the value `Update Address Details`.
 This element should stay at the end of the form.

 ## Part 2: Delivery address